elopio/docs/source/includes/_callAPI.md

 ### augur.api.Universe.isContainerForFeeToken(p, callback)

 Returns whether the given [Universe](#universe) is a container for a particular [Fee Token](#fee-token).
 Every Fee Token belongs to a [Universe](#universe), and this method is used to see if a specific Fee Token address belongs to the Universe in question.

+This call will fail if:

+* The Universe is not a container for the Fee Window of the Fee Token.

 #### **Parameters:**